Somaliland: 2001 constitutional referendum

-Politics and government
+Government and politics

 Constitution

-The Constitution of Somaliland defines the political system; the Republic of Somaliland is a unitary state and presidential republic, based on peace, co-operation, democracy and a multi-party system.
+The Constitution of Somaliland defines the political system; the Republic of Somaliland is a unitary state and a Presidential Republic, based on peace, co-operation, democracy, and a multi-party system.

 President and cabinet

-The Executive is led by an elected president, whose government includes a vice-president and a Council of Ministers.
-The Council of Ministers, who are responsible for the normal running of government, are nominated by the President and approved by the Parliament's House of Representatives.
+The executive is led by an elected president, whose government includes a vice-president and a Council of Ministers.
+The Council of Ministers, which is responsible for the normal running of government, are nominated by the President and approved by the Parliament's House of Representatives.
 The President must approve bills passed by the Parliament before they come into effect.
 Presidential elections are confirmed by the National Electoral Commission of Somaliland.
 The President can serve a maximum of two five-year terms.
+The official residence and administrative headquarters of the President is the Somaliland Presidential Palace or State House in the capital city of Hargeisa.

 Parliament

-Legislative power is held by the bicameral Parliament.
-Its upper house is the House of Elders, chaired by Suleiman Mohamoud Adan, and the lower house is the House of Representatives, chaired by Abdirisak Khalif.
+Legislative power is held by the Parliament, which is bicameral.
+Its upper house is the House of Elders, chaired by Suleiman Mohamoud Adan, and the lower house is the House of Representatives, chaired by Yasin Haji Mohamoud.
 Each house has 82 members.
 Members of the House of Elders are elected indirectly by local communities for six-year terms.
 The House of Elders shares power in passing laws with the House of Representatives, and also has the role of solving internal conflicts, and exclusive power to extend the terms of the President and representatives under circumstances that make an election impossible.
 Members of the House of Representatives are directly elected by the people for five-year terms.
-The House of Representatives shares voting power with the House of Elders, though it can pass a law that the House of Elders rejects if it votes for the law by a two-thirds majority and has absolute power in financial matters and confirmation of Presidential appointments (except for the Chief Justice of the Supreme Court).
+The House of Representatives shares voting power with the House of Elders, though it can pass a law that the House of Elders rejects if it votes for the law by a two-thirds majority, and has absolute power in financial matters and confirmation of Presidential appointments (except for the Chief Justice of the Supreme Court).

 Law

-The judicial system is divided into district courts, (which deal with matters of family law and succession, lawsuits for amounts up to 3 million SLSH, criminal cases punishable by up to 3 years imprisonment or 3 million SL fines, and crimes committed by juveniles), regional courts (which deal with lawsuits and criminal cases not within the jurisdiction of district courts, labour and employment claims, and local government elections), regional appeals courts (which deal with all appeals from the district and regional courts), and the Supreme Court (which deals with issues between courts and in government, and reviews its own decisions), which is the highest court and also functions as the Constitutional Court.
+The judicial system is divided into district courts (which deal with matters of family law and succession, lawsuits for amounts up to 3 million SLSH, criminal cases punishable by up to 3 years' imprisonment or 3 million SL fines, and crimes committed by juveniles), regional courts (which deal with lawsuits and criminal cases not within the jurisdiction of district courts, labour and employment claims, and local government elections), regional appeals courts (which deal with all appeals from the district and regional courts), and the Supreme court (which deals with issues between courts and in government, and reviews its own decisions), which is the highest court and also functions as the Constitutional Court.

 Somaliland nationality law defines who is a Somaliland citizen, as well as the procedures by which one may be naturalised into Somaliland citizenship or renounce it.

 The Somaliland government continues to apply the 1962 penal code of the Somali Republic.
 As such, homosexual acts are illegal in the territory.